 Spring break season is the perfect time to get traveling, but it can also mean higher prices in some of the country’s top destinations.
 If you’re short of funds, fear not: we’ve got you covered!
-Check out these off-the-beaten-path cities where you can make the most of your spring break on the cheap.
+Check out these off-the-beaten-path spring break destinations where you can make the most of your vacation on the cheap.

 The beaches are gorgeous, the tacos are plentiful, and the sun is always shining.
 What’s not to love about San Diego?
 If you’re looking to save some cash on a spring break trip to America’s Finest City, base yourself at one of HI USA’s two San Diego hostels and you’re already off to a good start.
 Guests can grab free breakfast every morning, join free walking tours of local neighborhoods and beaches, and borrow free beach equipment, from towels and Frisbees to stand-up paddle and surf boards.
 Between visits to the city’s free beaches, parks, and hiking trails, we recommend eating your way through San Diego’s best cheap tacos.